gurolayanlar/electron-react-typescript-template/README.md

 # Electron Template using React and Typescript
-This repository is simple template for ElectronJS using React with Typescript
+This repository is simple template for ElectronJS using React with Typescript.
+We have implement Material-UI for styles.

 ## Getting Started
 Clone this repo and run the following commands.